jaegertracing/documentation/content/docs/next-release/deployment.md

 ## Agent

-Jaeger client libraries expect **jaeger-agent** process to run locally on each host.
+{{< warning >}}
+Since the Jaeger client libraries [are deprecated](../client-libraries) and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the **jaeger-agent** is no longer required or recommended.
+See the [Architecture](../architecture) page for alternative deployment options.
+{{< /warning >}}

+**jaeger-agent** is designed to receive tracing data in Thrift format over UDP and run locally on each host, either as a host agent / daemon or as an application sidecar.
 The agent exposes the following ports:

 Port  | Protocol | Function
 ----- | -------  | ---
 6831  | UDP      | Accepts [jaeger.thrift][jaeger-thrift] in `compact` Thrift protocol used by most current Jaeger clients.
 6832  | UDP      | Accepts [jaeger.thrift][jaeger-thrift] in `binary` Thrift protocol used by Node.js Jaeger client (because [thriftrw][thriftrw] npm package does not support `compact` protocol).
-5778  | HTTP     | Serves SDK configs, namely sampling strategies at `/sampling`.
+5778  | HTTP     | Serves SDK configs, namely sampling strategies at `/sampling` (see [Remote Sampling](../sampling/#remote-sampling)).
 5775  | UDP      | Accepts [zipkin.thrift][zipkin-thrift] in `compact` Thrift protocol (deprecated; only used by very old Jaeger clients, circa 2016).
 14271 | HTTP     | Admin port: health check at `/` and metrics at `/metrics`.